Lostlitus/notes/cpp/class.md

 Finally, the code block in derived class constructor would be executed.

+### 1.3 What happens when invoke virtual function in constructor?

+It depends on language implementation.
+In C++, a class is built from base class to derive class, so as virtual table.
+So when invoking base class constructor, and the base class constructor calls virtual function, then the base class's version of virtual function is called.
+After entering derive class constructor's body, and if it calls virtual function as well, then the derive class's one is called.
+As a result, it's always the virtual function that in the same hierarchy level would be called.
+This rule applies to destructor as well.

+One thing to note is if the constructor calls a pure virtual function, compiler would throw an error, since it cannot find the implementation.

+Here we can see the virtual function actually works like a non-virtual function.
+So yes, you should *avoid* invoking virtual function in constructor, it just makes no sense.
+No polymorphic here.

 ## 2. Member function

 ### 2.1 How does const member function work?